What is ‘Transactions per second’?

 - Re-calculate Pacing and Think time: If no issue with response time then you need to re-calculate pacing and think time.
 Use dynamic pacing for a more accurate result.

 - Increase number of users: Already you have given real-time pacing/think time and response time also meets your requirement.
-Still, TPS is not matching then you can increase the number of users regardless No. of users are not given in your SLA.
+Still, if TPS is not matching then you can increase the number of users regardless of No. of users are not given in your SLA.

 Merge with other graphs: